Pearson Engineering has a history of innovation on the farm …

 New loader models were developed over time to keep pace with the release of new tractors and new products were added to the range over time.
 Their range of loaders, farm implements, grader blades and slurry handling equipment have met with outstanding success.

-The business outgrew its manufacturing site on Firth Street in Matamata in 1981 and moved to its current location in Mangawhero Street.
+The business outgrew its manufacturing site on Firth Street in Matamata in 1981 and moved to its current location on Mangawhero Road.

 The Pearson Engineering team now pride themselves on their ability to machine and manufacture world class products.